jaese/underscore-local/README.md

 Keep development artifacts near where your code is.

-Never touch `.gitignore` files again.
+No more tinkering with `.gitignore` files.

 ## Setup